markproy/bird-classification-workshop/lab1-image-prep.md

 ## Download the images

+Use the bit.ly URL to download the sample bird images for 4 species.
+This is the image dataset that will be used for the workshop.
+Extract the zip file into the 'images' directory.

 ## Explore the dataset

+Open provided Jupyter notebook to look at counts of each species.
+Look at image sizes.
+Preview sample images from each species.
+Look at species class id's and species names.

 ## Package the images

+Run script that invokes im2rec to create packaged recordIO files.

 ## Create an s3 bucket

+'deeplens-sagemaker-20181128-test1'

 ## Upload the packaged images to s3

+Use 'aws s3 cp ...' or multi-part upload from Python script or from s3 console.